ETHZ-RobotX/SuperMegaBot/docs/additional-software/HowToUseNodeManager.md

 ---

 # How to use fkie_node_manager for the SMB?
-> This documentation explains the basic steps about how to run node manager for the SMB.
+This documentation explains the basic steps about how to run node manager for the SMB.
+{: .smb-info }

 ## Preliminary steps
 1. Connect your host machine to the proper WiFi network.